Prevention and avoidance of mold

 Tips for preventing mold

 With decreasing room temperature, the water absorption capacity of the air decreases and thus the relative humidity increases.
-For this reason, moisture collects on outside walls, in corners and on windows, as these areas are generally colder than the rest of the room.
+For this reason, moisture collects on outer walls, in corners and on windows, as these areas are generally colder than the rest of the room.
 Especially in winter, when the difference between inside and outside temperature is large, these areas are particularly at risk of mold.

 To reduce the risk of mold, the room temperature should be between 19 ° C and 21 ° C so that the walls do not cool down too much and water is deposited on them.
 Even in rooms that are rarely used, it is advisable to keep the temperature at at least 16 ° C, which is why the heating should never be switched off completely, even in winter.